June 2009 Muraidi Market bombing

-The 24 June 2009 Baghdad bombing was one of the bombings in Iraq and a bombing that occurred in the Muraidi Market of the Sadr City area of Baghdad, Iraq.
+On 24 June 2009, a bombing occurred in the Muraidi Market of Sadr City in Baghdad, Iraq.
 At least 69 people were killed and 150 others injured.
 An official said that the explosion was caused by a bomb hidden underneath a motorised vegetable cart in the market, as reported by the BBC and CNN.
 As reported by The New York Times, the Iraqi Interior Ministry said that it was caused by a bomb attached to a motorcycle.
 Shrapnel from the bomb injured people 600 m away from the explosion.
 Civilians tried to help the injured following the explosion, until security forces forced them back to allow emergency services to enter the market.
 The Iraqi Army, the Iraqi government, the American military and Iraqi political parties were held responsible for the bombing by the witnesses and relatives of the wounded.
 Politicians affiliated with Muqtada al-Sadr accused the 11th Brigade of the Iraqi Army, which is responsible for Sadr City, for the attack.
 These politicians also said that the American military was partly to blame, because they brought the 11th Brigade to the neighbourhood.